itsxwang/software-development/Computer-Science-Core/OS/Linux/VirtualizationAndHypervisor.md

     - VMs are isolated from each other(independent of host OS)

 - [Types of Hypervisor](https://youtu.be/BNTFJJMh2eU?si=-JchBW-SVVvyHGUk&t=327):
     - Type1 (Bare Metal) : runs directly on physical hardware.
+This type of hypervisor act as mini software that means all basic requirements(for setupping hypervisor on OS) already provide by bare metal hypervisor. \
-      Example of this is oracle virtual box
+    Example: VMware, Cloud services: AWS, Azure, GCP, etc.

-    - Type2 (Hosted) : runs on top of host OS, this type of hypervisor act as mini software, means all basic requirements(for setupping hypervisor on OS) already provide by bare metal hypervisor. \
+    - Type2 (Hosted) : runs on top of host OS, this type of hypervisor share resources of host os to VMs.\
-    Example of this is cloud providers like AWS, Azure, GCP.
+    Example: VirtualBox, Oracle VM, etc.